SaavedraLuana/life-abroad-analytics/README.md

 # 🌍 Life Abroad Analytics

-Turning my international journey into data.
+> From the Austrian Alps to Madrid: exploring my international journey through data.

 ## About

-This project explores my experience living in different countries and adapting to new cultures, languages, and professional environments.
+Life Abroad Analytics is a personal SQL project based on my real experiences living and working in different European countries.

-Instead of using a public dataset, I created my own dataset based on real-life experiences.
+Instead of using a public dataset, I created my own database to analyze how different environments, cultures, and professional experiences contributed to my personal and career development.

+This project combines SQL practice with data storytelling.

+---

 ## Project Goals

-- Practice SQL using a personal dataset
+- Practice SQL
+- Build relational databases
-- Analyze international mobility
+- Analyze career growth
 - Explore language development
-- Track career growth over time
-- Build data storytelling skills
+- Transform personal experiences into meaningful data

-## Dataset

-The dataset includes information about:

-- Countries lived in
-- Cities
-- Languages used
-- Professional activities
-- Skills developed
-- Personal satisfaction
+---

-## Tools
+## Technologies

 - SQL
 - GitHub
-- CSV files
+- CSV
+- Relational Databases

+---

 ## Status

-🚧 Work in Progress
+🚧 In Progress

-## Future Improvements

-- Advanced SQL queries
-- Data visualization
-- Power BI dashboard
-- Additional years and experiences